solaceai-evidence/solaceai-prototype/README.md

 iii.
 If the `reranker_args` are not defined, the app resorts to using only the retrieval service.

 - #### docker-compose.yaml
-  The web app initializes 4 docker containers - one each for the API, GUI, nginx proxy and sonar with their own Dockerfiles.
+  The web app initializes 5 docker containers - one each for the API, GUI, nginx proxy, sonar, and the ONNX reranker service with their own Dockerfiles.
   The api container config can also be used to declare environment variables -

 ```yaml